RADIOACTIVITY.EU.COM

 Emmanuel JULLIEN

-Head of the Communication Department of the National Institute of Nuclear and Particle Physics since 2019, Emmanuel Jullien specializes in scientific information and communication.
+Head of the communication department of the National Institute of Nuclear and Particle Physics since 2019, Emmanuel Jullien specializes in scientific information and communication.

 María Belén Lovino